 Our corporate structure is based on prevailing taxation law, regulations and practice in the local jurisdictions in which we operate.
 We are aware that new taxation rules could be enacted or that existing rules could be applied in a manner that subjects our profits to additional taxation or otherwise has a material adverse effect on our profitability, results of operations, deferred tax assets and liabilities, financial condition or the trading price of our securities, including without limitation the Pillar Two model rules and other tax reforms.
 Our management is continually monitoring changes in tax policy, tax legislation (including in relation to taxation rates), and the interpretation of tax policy or legislation or practice that could have such an effect.
 At any given time, we may face tax exposures arising out of changes in tax or transfer pricing laws, tax reassessments or otherwise.
 Governments around the world are increasingly seeking to regulate multinational companies and their use of differential tax rates between jurisdictions.
 This effort includes a greater emphasis by various nations to coordinate and share information regarding companies and the taxes they pay.
-Changes in governmental taxation policies and practices could adversely affect us or result in negative media coverage and, depending on the nature of such policies and practices, could have a greater impact on the Company than on other companies.
+Changes in governmental taxation policies and practices, could have a greater impact on the Company than on other companies.